 The Rapala Marine Fisherman Glove is a nice glove that is also affordable.
-These great basic gloves can be purchased for less than $10 and provide a good non-slip grip on your catch.
+These great basic gloves can be purchased for a cheap price and they provide a good non-slip grip on your catch.
 The durable latex coating will protect your hands from dorsal fins, teeth and gill plates.
 However it’s not to be used as a fillet glove.

 These gloves are low maintenance, just machine wash and drip dry for years of use.
 They are available in large and extra large.
 We consider these gloves to be good for fish handling.

 Filleting fish is a few notches up in complexity, and the Lindy Fish Handling Glove is more than up for the challenge.
 This glove is advertised as a “bullet-proof vest for your hand” and is most definitely made for filleting fish.
 This amazing glove boasts 800 percent more puncture protection than similar gloves.

 The glove is a bit more pricey, but that price pales in comparison to a trip to the emergency room.
 And when you think about the hazards inherent with fishing: fishing hooks, needle-sharp fins and teeth- not injuring your bare hands would be a blessing.
 Mix in a sharp knife with your slippery catch, and you’ll be begging for a pair of gloves like these.
 The glove is available for both the left or right hand.
 The Lindy is easy to locate in your tackle with high-visibility orange fabric and is available in three sizes- small/medium, large/extra large and double extra large.